gijsroge/offscreen.js/README.md

 offscreen.js
 =========

-Detects if an element falls of the right/side side of your screen
+Detects if an element falls of the right/left side of your screen

 #### [demo](http://gijsroge.github.io/offscreen.js)

 #### What does it do?
-Adds a class "offscreen" to all your elements with the defined selector that fall of the right side of the screen.
+Adds a class to all your elements with the defined selector that fall of the right/left side of the screen.

  - checks all the elements with the defined selector.